learn-co-curriculum/combine-reducers/README.md

 }
 ```

-Because of this, we can dispatch actions the same way we always did.
+Because of this, we can dispatch actions the same way we always did:
 `store.dispatch({ type: 'ADD_BOOK', { title: 'Snow Crash', author: 'Neal Stephenson' } });`
 will hit our switch statement in the reducer and add a new author.

-One thing to
-note is that you can have more than one reducer respond to the same action if
+One thing to note is that you can have more than one reducer respond to the same
-you want to.
+action if you want to.
+For example, in our application, when a user inputs

-For example, in our application, when a user inputs information about a book, the
+information about a book, the user _also_ inputs the author's name.
+It would be
-user _also_ inputs the author's name.
-It would be handy if, when a user submits
+handy if, when a user submits a book with an author, that author is also added to
-a book with an author, that author is also added to our author array.
+our author array.

-The action dispatched doesn't change:
+The action dispatched will be the same:
 `store.dispatch({ type: 'ADD_BOOK', { title: 'Snow Crash', author: 'Neal Stephenson' } });`
-Our `booksReducer` can stay the same for now:
+And our `booksReducer` stays the same as well:

 ```javascript
 function booksReducer(state = [], action) {